PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

     own: true
 ```
 The definitions above can be interpreted as:
-  * In all columns that end with `SwitchState` (e.g. `From.Switch State`, `To.Switch State` or just `Switch State`),
+  * In all columns that end with `SwitchState` (e.g., `From.Switch State`, `To.Switch State` or just `Switch State`),
-    the word "off" should be replaced with the integer 0 and the word "in" should be replaced with the value 1.
+    the word "off" should be replaced with integer value 0, and the word "in" integer value 1.
   * In all columns called "N1",
-    the word "none" should be replaced with the boolean `false`
+    the word "none" should be replaced with the boolean value `false`,
-    and the word "own" should be replaced with the value boolean `true`.
+    and the word "own" boolean value `true`.

 ## AutoID
 The `id` field is special in the sense that each object should have a unique numerical id in power grid model.
-Therefore, each id definition is mapped to a numerical ID.
+Therefore, each id definition is mapped to a numerical (integer) ID.
-Also each field name that ends with `node` is converted into the matching numerical ID.
+Field names that end with `node` are also mapped to corresponding numerical ID's.

 ```python
 from power_grid_model_io.utils.auto_id import AutoID